Treatment of Trigeminal Neuralgia Using LLLT/PBMT

 Why Choose Low Level Laser Therapy (LLLT)?

-Conventional treatments for trigeminal neuralgia (TN) often include anticonvulsant medications, pain relievers, and nerve blocks.
-While these can provide temporary relief, they do not address the underlying nerve damage and may come with side effects or diminished effectiveness over time.
+Conventional treatments for trigeminal neuralgia (TN) often include anticonvulsant medications, pain medications, and nerve blocks.
+These approaches may temporarily ease symptoms but often fail to address underlying nerve injury and can carry side effects.
 Surgery is sometimes considered but is typically a last resort due to its invasiveness and potential complications.
+LLLT is particularly helpful where chronic nerve inflammation persists, and touch or pressure worsens pain.

 How LLLT Works

-LLLT uses red and near-infrared light to penetrate the skin and stimulate healing at the cellular level.
+LLLT uses red and near-infrared light to restore balance to the inflammatory process and stimulate soft tissue and nerve repair by:

 Proven, Safe, and Effective